WHAT DOES NCS INVOLVE?

 Throughout our programmes we foster a working relationship between ourselves and young people based on mutual respect.
 We want all young people to have fun and make the most of the opportunities we can offer and this relies on good behaviour.
 We abide by the national NCS Code of Conduct.
-Your son/daughter will be asked to sign a copy of this once they arrive at their away residential.
+You and your son/daughter will be asked to sign a copy of this which we will send our with the details of the Drop-In sessions prior to the project start dates.
 If your young person infringes the code of conduct if a verbal warning does not suffice, we will contact you and we may ask them to be removed from one element of the programme.
 In extreme cases we will request their removal from the complete programme.

 TRANSPORT AND TRAVEL

 As we will be operating from several locations you will be informed of pick up points and times for programme departures.
 We provide transport from departure points to the residential centres and return.
 We provide transport to all activities and visits on the residential phases of the programme.
 Please ensure your child takes appropriate medication prior to departure if they are not good travellers.
 For the planning and social action phases of the programme, young people will need to make their own way to meeting points.